Bengali Doodh Jhinge / Ridge Gourd (Sponge Gourd) Curry In Milk / Doodh Wali Turai- a no onion no garlic recipe.

-We are back with another interesting series, this time on Bengali Vegetarian dishes.
+We are back with another interesting series, this time – Bengali Vegetarian Recipe Series.

 As we Bongs are stereo typically known as – mache bhate bangali, meaning fish and rice eaters, we also love and adore our bati chorchoris, ghonto and dalna as much as our sorshe maach and kosha mangsho.